-This chapter provides solutions to problems that may occur during the installation and operation of the Wireless USB Adapter.
+This chapter provides solutions to problems that may occur during the installation and operation of the Wireless-B PCI Adapter.
 Read the descriptions below to solve your problems.
-If you can't find an answer here, check the Network Everywhere website at www.networkeverywhere.com.
+If you can't find an answer here, check the Linksys website at www.linksys.com.

-- 1. My computer does not recognize the Wireless USB Adapter. - · Make sure that the Adapter is properly inserted into the USB port. - Also, make sure that the USB Controller is enabled in the BIOS.
-Refer to your motherboard's user guide for more information. - 2.
-The Wireless USB Adapter does not work properly. - Reinsert the Adapter into the notebook or desktop's USB port. - For Windows 98SE or Me, right-click My Computer, and select Properties.
+1. The Wireless-B PCI Adapter does not work properly.

+- Reinsert the Adapter into the PC's PCI slot. - For Windows 98 or Me, right-click My Computer, and select Properties.
 Select the Device Manager tab, and select the Adapter.
-You will find the Wireless USB Adapter if it has been installed successfully.
-If you see a yellow exclamation mark, the resources may be in conflict, and you must follow the steps below: - Uninstall the driver software from your PC. - Restart your PC and repeat the hardware and software installation as specified in this User Guide. - 3.
-I cannot communicate with a wired computer linked via an access point in the infrastructure configuration. - Make sure that the notebook or desktop PC is powered on. - Make sure that the Adapter is configured with the same SSID and security options as the other computers in the infrastructure configuration.
+You will find the Adapter if it has been installed successfully.
+If you see a yellow exclamation mark, the resources may be in conflict, and you must follow the steps below: - Uninstall the driver software from your PC. - Restart your PC and repeat the hardware and software installation as specified in this User Guide. - 2.
+I cannot communicate with a wired computer linked via an access point in the infrastructure configuration. - Make sure that the notebook or desktop PC is powered on. - Make sure that the Wireless-B PCI Adapter is configured with the same channel, SSID, and WEP encryption as the other computers in the infrastructure LAN.